AvihayFinish/The-Runner-Mouse/README.md

 # Get the Projet:
 To download and work on the project, first install [Unity 2022.3.16f1](https://unity.com/releases/editor/whats-new/2022.3.16).
 Then, click the green "Code" button on the repository page and copy the URL provided. <br>
 Next, create a new directory on your computer and open it in the command prompt.
-Run the command: "git clone <copied-URL>. <br>
+Run the command: `git clone <copied-URL>`. <br>
 After the project is cloned, open **Unity Hub**, click the arrow next to the "Add" button, and select "Add project from disk". <br>
 Navigate to the directory where you cloned the project and select it.
 Finally, open the project from Unity Hub, and Unity will launch the project. <br>